scottkf/tesoriere.com/_posts/2010-10-18-when-should-i-use-ruby-on-rails--or-something-else-.markdown

 layout: post
 title: When should I use Ruby on Rails, or something else?
 (Comparing Symphony and Rails)
 tags:
-- Rails
+- rails
-- Symphony
+- symphony
-- Development
+- development
 ---

 When beginning a new project, the first thing I come across is what software/language/methodology do I use to complete the project?
 The answer is quite simple, _it depends_.